vintaclectic/website-content/post/go/go-tags.md

 [play](https://play.golang.org/p/LQMI_14SHr)

-will print "something", thanks to adhering to the `key:"value"` format for our tag.
+will print `age`, thanks to adhering to the `key:"value"` format for our tag.